intltechventures/Lab.Architecture/HeatMaps/HeatMaps.md

 * Resource Allocation/Staffing
 * Transaction Volumes (for a selected period; e.g. Daily, Weekly, Monthly, etc.)
 * Data Volume (e.g. processed, stored, etc.)
-* Memory Utilization
+* Memory Utilization, by systems/components
-* CPU Utilization
+* CPU Utilization, by systems/components
-* Interfaces/Integrations/Connections
+* Interfaces/Integrations/Connections, by systems/components
-* Services Exposed
+* Services Exposed, by systems/components
-* Services Consumed
+* Services Consumed, by systems/components
-* Frequency of New Feature Requests
+* Frequency of New Feature Requests, by systems/components
-* Frequency of Defects Reported
+* Frequency of Defects Reported, by systems/components
 * Frequency of Changes Deployed
-* Cyclomatic Complexity
+* Cyclomatic Complexity (within systems/components)
-* Lines of Code
+* Lines of Code (LoC), by systems/components
-* Number of Source Files
+* Number of Source Files, by systems/components
-* Input Sources
+* Number of Input Sources, by systems/components
-* Output Targets
+* Number of Output Targets, by systems/components
-* Availability
+* Availability (of systems/components)
-* Average Response Time
+* Average Response Time (of systems/components)

 Background Reading Articles & Resources